tsyrogit/zxcvbn-c/README.md

 Review the test program in `test.c` for an example.

-## Differences from the original version.
+## Differences from the original version

 The entropy calculated will sometimes differ from the original because of